 The Legal department will maintain all ERMF approvals by the Board of Directors (i.e., through Board minutes);

-Stripe Brazil's Chief Risk and Compliance Officer will maintain any external communication artefacts in compliance with regulatory or contractual record retention requirements.
+Stripe Brazil's Chief Risk and Compliance Officer will maintain any external communication artifacts in compliance with regulatory or contractual record retention requirements.